-1. Star^{} denotes the rejection of hypothesis at 10 percent level of significance
+- 1. Star denotes the rejection of hypothesis at 10 percent level of significance - 2.
+The p-values are MacKinnon-Haug-Michelis (1999) p-values

-The results of Johansen cointegration tests for the model with LNCPI and LNM1 have been shown in table 4.5.
-The both statistics suggest that there is one cointegrating equation at 10 percent level of significance.
-So, the study has found that there is a long run association between RGDP and RM2.
-The VECM for model 3 is performed in the section 4.4.
+In Table 4.6, the results of Johansen cointegration tests for the model with LNCPI and LNM2 has been shown.
+The both statistics suggest that there is no cointegrating equation at 10 percent level of significance.